babysharkdoodoo/babysharkdoodoo/README.md

 <img align="right" src="https://github.com/muhammad-fiaz/muhammad-fiaz/assets/75434191/d9e4b62b-5878-4d64-a362-bce0b027ed03" height="560px" alt="pixel city image">
 <p style="animation: fadein 2s; font-size: medium">
-Hey there! 👋 I'm Faizan A., a Full Stack developer who loves to code and play basketball.
+Hey there! 👋 I'm Faizan A., a student who loves to code and play basketball.
 I have uploaded some pretty cool stuff, so make sure to check it out on my GitHub profile✌️.<br><br>- ✨✨ I spend my spare time building and developing free Apps and Web Applications because I want to continue growing and honing my skills 😄.
   <br>- 📚 I'm currently focused on learning and exploring the exciting fields of Machine Learning (ML) and Artificial Intelligence (AI), including neural networks and other related topics.
   <br>- 🤝 I'm always excited to collaborate with others and contribute to different projects.
 If you have a project that needs an extra set of hands or fresh ideas, feel free to reach out to me!
   <br>- 🔧 I have experience working with various programming languages and technologies, ensuring that I can adapt and contribute effectively to your project's tech stack.